 The ceremonial road, Decumanus Maximus, extends up the slope to the northeast from the arch.
 The houses on either side of it have the nicest mosaics on the site.
 The first, on the other side of the arch, is known as the House of the Ephebus and has a completed mosaic portraying Bacchus in a chariot driven by panthers.

 The House of the Columns is named for the columns that are positioned in a circle around the interior court – take note of their many styles, which include spirals.
 Adjacent to this is the House of the Knight, also known as the House of the Cavalier/Rider, with its completed mosaic of Bacchus and Ariadne.
-The naked Ariadne has suffered from the attentions of admirers.
+The naked Ariadne has suffered from the attention of admirers.

 The next four homes are called for their magnificent mosaics: the House of Hercules’ Labors, the House of Dionysus and the Four Seasons, the House of the Nymphs Bathing (albeit the nymph mosaics are seriously damaged), and the House of the Wild Beasts.
 The first is almost a circular comic strip that recounts the Twelve Labours.
-Several of Hercules’ heroic acts were said to have occurred in Morocco, making him a famous figure at the period.
+Several of Hercules’ heroic acts were said to have occurred in Morocco, making him a famous figure of the period.

 Some of the best mosaics are kept for last.
 Cross the Decumanus Maximus and make your way to the House of Venus, King Juba II’s residence.
 There are two very good mosaics here, both with semi-romantic themes.
 The first is the Abduction of Hylas by the Nymphs, an erotic composition depicting Hercules’ lover Hylas being enticed away from his duty by two lovely nymphs.
 Diana Bathing is the subject of the second mosaic.
-The hunter Acteon caught a sight of the virgin goddess in her bath and changed him into a stag as punishment.
-Acteon can be seen sprouting horns, about to be hunted and devoured by his own band of hounds – the fate of fabled peeping toms worldwide.
+The hunter Acteon caught sight of the virgin goddess in her bath and changed him into a stag as punishment.
+Acteon can be seen sprouting horns, about to be hunted and devoured by his band of hounds – the fate of fabled peeping toms worldwide.